Grasslands

 Sustainability & Limits:

 The Grasslands can be a rewarding and energising space, particularly if you are an adaptable type of person.
-But it also carries the real risk of burnout, as it requires constant flexibility and the abiity to switch between roles.
+But it also carries the real risk of burnout, as it requires constant flexibility and the endless ability to switch between roles.
 This terrain often involves changing work landscapes, art materials, and tasks, so it is important to have a solid support system and clear personal limits in place to maintain the sustainability of your practice.

 In context to the wider ecology